 Many users also like to work directly from this view.

 Opening the fullscreen view

 There are a few ways to get to the fullscreen view.

 Clicking the category context label

-Clicking the category context label underneath a task (if strategy turned on) also takes you to the fullscreen view.
+Alt/Option-clicking the category context label underneath a task (if the Category Context strategy is turned on) takes you to the fullscreen view.

 Clicking project radials